swayum1004/image-captioning/README.md

-🖼️ Image Captioning with Attention and InceptionResNetV2 This repository implements an Image Captioning model using deep learning techniques.
+🖼️ **Image Captioning with Attention and InceptionResNetV2**

+This repository implements an Image Captioning model using deep learning techniques.
 The model combines the power of transfer learning with a sequence-to-sequence architecture featuring GRU and attention mechanisms to generate descriptive captions for images.

-📌 Overview
+📌 **Overview**

-Encoder: Uses the pre-trained InceptionResNetV2 model to extract rich visual features from images.
+**Encoder**: Uses the pre-trained InceptionResNetV2 model to extract rich visual features from images.

-Decoder: A custom RNN decoder with GRU, attention mechanism, and embedding layers to generate captions based on image features.
+**Decoder**: A custom RNN decoder with GRU, attention mechanism, and embedding layers to generate captions based on image features.

-Dataset: Trained on the COCO Captions dataset, which contains a wide range of images paired with human-written captions.
+**Dataset:** Trained on the COCO Captions dataset, which contains a wide range of images paired with human-written captions.

-Goal: Given a new image, the model generates a meaningful and relevant caption.
+**Goal:** Given a new image, the model generates a meaningful and relevant caption.

-🧠 Key Features
+🧠 **Key Features**

 ✅ Transfer Learning with InceptionResNetV2 for efficient image feature extraction.

 ✅ Attention Mechanism to dynamically focus on important regions of the image while generating each word.